nikitacs16/d_bi_att_flow/README.md

-# Baseline for Towards Exploiting Background Knowledge for Building Conversation Systems (EMNLP 2018)
+# Baseline (BiDAF) for Towards Exploiting Background Knowledge for Building Conversation Systems (EMNLP 2018)
-Paper link here
 We continue to use the original implementation.
 We have only modified some of the data pre-processing files.
-Hence The ROUGE and BLEU scripts have been taken from [https://github.com/google/seq2seq][this repository] For reproducibility of numbers, please use the parameters mentioned in this repository.
+Hence The ROUGE and BLEU scripts have been taken from [this repository]:https://github.com/google/seq2seq For reproducibility of numbers, please use the parameters mentioned in this repository.

 ## Bi-directional Attention Flow for Machine Comprehension

-- This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper].
-- The CodaLab worksheet for the [SQuAD Leaderboard][squad] submission is available [here][worksheet].
-- For TensorFlow v1.2 compatible version, see the [dev][dev] branch.
-- Please contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]) for questions and suggestions.

 ## 0. Requirements
 #### General